Do you have to be vaccinated to attend classes at Community Fitness?

-Cycling is another great exercise for all fitness levels which can be done outdoors or indoors on a stationary bike with online fitness videos.
+Cycling is another great exercise for all fitness levels which can be done outdoors or indoors on a stationary bike at our Seattle gym.
 Cycling has been linked to increased insulin sensitivity and reduced risk of certain chronic diseases.
 According to Harvard Health, a person who weighs about 155-pound can burn up to 298 calories in just 30-minutes on a stationary bike at a moderate pace of 12-14 mph.

 Which is better for losing weight, Cardio or Strength Training?

 Losing weight is a matter of caloric consumption vs. expenditure.
 Whether you’re working out in our Seattle gym or doing online fitness at home, calorie burn will depends on factors like intensity, duration, and your weight.
 But generally speaking, Cardio will burn more calories in a single session.
 However, weight training increases muscle mass and the more muscle you have, the more calories you’ll burn at rest.
 This means your body will burn more calories over time, including when you’re sleeping or sitting at your desk.
 So a fitness program that has both cardio and strength training will maximize caloric expenditure.
 For more information on this topic check out this Healthline article.